Surajj4837-th/Tutorials/SQL/ReadMe.md

             Go
             ```
     2. Full:
-        1. It logs every transactino and maintains it there until a transaction log backup is taken.
+        1. It logs every transaction and maintains it there until a transaction log backup is taken.
-        2. With this recovery model you can devise a disaster recovery planthat includes a combination of full backup and transaction log and backups.
+        2. With this recovery model you can devise a disaster recovery plan that includes a combination of full backup and transaction log and backups.
 To control the size of the transaction log, you need to take a transaction log backup so that it gets truncated.
         3. No work is lost due to damaged data files.
         4. Recovery command:
             ```SQL